DobromirMD/DobromirMD/README.md

 # 👋 Hello!
 I'm Dobromir

 ## About Me
-- 💻Currently learning Python Web Development at SoftUni🕸️
+- 💻Currently learning Java & Web Development🕸️
 - 💡I like physics🌌, biology🧬, and computer hardware 🖥️

 ## Languages and Tools